hasauino/rrt_exploration/README.md

 ### 3.2. local_rrt_frontier_detector
 This node is similar to the global_rrt_frontier_detector.
 However, it works differently, as the tree here keeps resetting every time a frontier point is detected.
-This node is intended to be run along side the global_rrt_frontier_detector node, it is responible for fast detection of frontier points that lie in the vicinity of the robot.
+This node is intended to be run along side the global_rrt_frontier_detector node, it is responsible for fast detection of frontier points that lie in the close vicinity of the robot.

 In multi-robot configuration, each robot runs an instance of the local_rrt_frontier_detector.
 So for a team of 3 robots, there will be 4 nodes for detecting frontier points; 3 local detectors and 1 global detector.